mirror/dd-wrt/src/router/python/Doc/library/dataclasses.rst

 the optional :meth:`__post_init__` method.
 They are not otherwise used by dataclasses.

-For example, suppose a field will be initialzed from a database, if a value is not provided when creating the class::
+For example, suppose a field will be initialized from a database, if a value is not provided when creating the class::

   @dataclass